-Mentoring.pdf), explaining that Working Group 3 was seeking to develop a mentoring approach within FIG in line with the Young Surveyors Network business plan.
-The African region has taken up the challenge and, using the ARN platform, shared information about the mentoring process, explored the pros and cons, as well as the benefits to mentees, as well as those to the mentor.
-Importantly, this activity further built on the ARN workshop theme, linking the key global trends of Big Data and generational diversity, and inclusivity.
+The final afternoon session was designed to link with the workshop themes of intergenerational diversity and technological adeptness and to reach across the generations.
+Pamela Agbonika (FIG Africa YSN) enthusiastically presented the mentoring theme explaining that Working Group 3 was seeking to develop a mentoring approach within FIG in line with the Young Surveyors Network business plan.
+The African region has taken up the challenge and, using the ARN platform, shared information about the mentoring process.